 It is not normally possible to dispute a will before a testator has died, there is always the possibility that the testator may change their will before they die.
 This case was not a will dispute although it did arise because of Roger and Pamela’s decision to disinherit their estranged son.
 It was a case that sought to enforce a promise made to Stephen throughout his life which Stephen had relied upon to his detriment.
 Stephen was able to seek to enforce the promise before Roger’s death largely because of Roger’s lack of capacity and inability to continue to operate and run the farming business.

-Should you require any advice or information relating to any probate claim you may be involved with, whether as a beneficiary or a testator, then please do not hesitate to get in touch.
+Should you require any advice or information relating to any probate claim you may be involved with, whether as a beneficiary or a testator, please contact us on 01332 226 104 or complete the form below.